Pontuagi/alx-backend/0x01-caching/README.md

 ## Learning Objectives

-What a caching system is
+- What a caching system is
-What FIFO means
+- What FIFO means
-What LIFO means
+- What LIFO means
-What LRU means
+- What LRU means
-What MRU means
+- What MRU means
-What LFU means
+- What LFU means
-What the purpose of a caching system
+- What the purpose of a caching system
-What limits a caching system have
+- What limits a caching system have

-## Tasks
+## Tasks Files

 ### 0-basic_cache.py